jameshfisher/jameshfisher.com/_posts/2024-04-02-automatic-differentiation-with-dual-numbers/index.md

 how does tweaking `x = 3` change the output?
 In math-speak, what's the _derivative_ of the distance with respect to `x`?

-The poor man's way to answer this is _numerical differentiation_.
+The poor man's way to answer this is [_numerical differentiation_](/2024/04/01/what-is-numerical-differentiation/).
-We can add a little bit to `x`, and see how much it changes the output:
+We add a little bit to `x`,
+and see how much it changes the output:

 ```js
 const changeToInput = 0.00000001;